Age Discrimination Our sole mission is to stand with you in your fight against workplace discrimination.

 • Cutting older employees with the highest salaries before younger employees

-• Promoting a younger person rather than the older worker
+• Promoting a younger person rather than an older worker

 • Making comments about wanting "fresh faces" or "youthful energy" in the office